 The currently available medical treatments for essential tremor are symptomatic and not curative.
 This means that the severity of essential tremor can be decreased by medication but that the tremor will not be cured.
 There is no medication that will permanently remove essential tremor from a person who is affected by it.

-c) Botulinum toxin (for head or voice tremor)
+Botulinum toxin treatment is sometimes considered for head or voice tremors.

-a) Alcohol (ethanol) - Alcohol will temporarily improve the tremor in 50% of ET individuals.
-Typically 2 units of alcohol will suppress essential tremor for about 4 hours.
-There is often a rebound worsening of tremor the next morning.
+Alcohol will temporarily improve the tremor in 50% of people.
+Typically 2 units of alcohol (roughly one pint or one small glass of wine) will suppress essential tremor for about 4 hours.
+However, there is often a rebound that worsens the tremor the next morning.